bullhorn/rest-api-docs/source/includes/entityref/_candidateavailability.md

 # CandidateAvailability

-Allows for viewing and updating specific availability for a candidate on an explicit date/time.
+Allows for viewing and updating specific availability for a Candidate on an explicit date/time.

 <table>
     <colgroup>